 - SA: Hayden Tronnolone, Flinders University

 - TAS: Kumudini Dharmadasa, University of Tasmania

-- Representative on the AMSI Education Advisory Committee: Amie Albrecht
+- Representative from the AMSI Education Advisory Committee: Amie Albrecht (University of South Australia)

 - Webmaster: Amie Albrecht

 Teaching Excellence Awards

 To encourage excellence in mathematics teaching in higher education, the Australian Mathematical Society (AustMS) has established the annual Award for Teaching Excellence and the annual Award for Teaching Excellence (Early Career).
 See this page for more information.

 Teaching and Learning Development Opportunities and Support

 Resources for Online Teaching

 The Standing Committee has compiled a list of resources that are useful in preparing online courses.
 These resources might help as we continue to adapt to new learning environments brought about by COVID-19.